What is corvina? If you aren’t much of a traveler, you likely haven’t tasted this delicious fish.

 - Roasted whole: Though many people skin and debone fish before cooking, corvina is a great whole fish.
 Stuff the fish with veggies, herbs, or even cheese before roasting!

 - Enjoyed Raw: Corvina is a great fish to consume raw.
-From ceviche to sashimi and sushi, you can’t go wrong!
+It’s wonderful served with ceviche, sashimi, and sushi!
 The bright and tangy flavor is excellent with citrus, savory, and spicy ingredients.

 - Fried: Anyone who says they don’t like fried fish isn’t doing it right.
 A light batter or breading goes a long way on this delicious fish.

 - Grilled: Because the meat of this fish is firm, it holds up well on the grill.
 However, if you’re worried about it falling apart, just leave the flesh on!
 You still get that great grilled flavor with no stress.

 Where to Buy Corvina

 If you’re buying fish from the supermarket, you likely won’t find corvina.

 Though you may be able to find frozen corvina varieties that have been packaged and frozen.